-Go to Retiree Tax Map Florida Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Most Tax-Friendly The Sunshine State is state is very popular with retirees, not just because of its forgiving climate but also because it has no state income tax.
-Sales taxes, though, can go as high as 8.5%, depending on where you live.
-The average combined state and local tax rate is 7.05%, which is about average.Property taxes are reasonable in Florida, and residents ages 65 and older who meet certain income, property-value and length-of-ownership restrictions can also receive an extra homestead exemption.
+State tax rates and rules for income, sales, property, estate, and other taxes that impact retirees.
+Go to Retiree Tax Map Florida Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Tax-Friendly The Sunshine State is state is very popular with retirees, not just because of its forgiving climate but also because it has no state income tax.
+Sales taxes aren't too bad, either.
+The average combined state and local sales tax rate is 7.01%, which is about average.Property taxes are reasonable in Florida, and residents ages 65 and older who meet certain income, property-value and length-of-ownership restrictions can also receive an extra homestead exemption.
 Any widow or widower who is a Florida resident may claim an additional $500 exemption as well.
-State Sales Tax 6% state levy.
-Localities can add as much as 2.5%, and the average combined rate is 7.05%, according to the Tax Foundation.
-Income Tax Range There is no state income tax.
-Social Security Benefits are not taxed.
-Exemptions for Other Retirement Income Florida has no income tax.
-Property Taxes In Florida, residents pay an average of $1,041 in taxes per $100,000 of assessed home value.
-Florida residents ages 65 and older who meet certain income limits can receive an extra homestead exemption of up to $50,000 from some city and county governments and/or an exemption equal to the assessed value of the property, as long as the real estate has a fair market value of less than $250,000, the homeowner has maintained permanent residence at the location for at least 25 years, and household income does not exceed $30,174 in 2019.Any widow or widower who is a Florida resident may claim an additional $500 exemption.
-Vehicle Taxes 6% state sales tax is due on the entire purchase price.
-Additionally, county sales tax (based on where the buyer lives) is due on the first $5,000 of the purchase price (or on each lease payment).
-Inheritance and Estate Taxes None.
+Income Tax Range Florida has no state income tax.
+Taxation of Social Security Benefits Social Security benefits are not taxed by the state.
+Tax Breaks for Other Retirement Income Florida has no income tax.
+Sales Tax 6% state levy.
+Localities can add as much as 2%, and the average combined rate is 7.01%, according to the Tax Foundation.Groceries: ExemptClothing: TaxableMotor Vehicles: Taxable (additional county tax on first $5,000 of purchase price may apply)Prescription Drugs: Exempt Real Property Taxes In Florida, the median property tax rate is $830 per $100,000 of assessed home value.
+Florida residents ages 65 and older who meet certain income limits can receive an extra homestead exemption of up to $50,000 from some city and county governments and/or an exemption equal to the assessed value of the property, as long as the real estate has a fair market value of less than $250,000, the homeowner has maintained permanent residence at the location for at least 25 years, and household income does not exceed $30,721 in 2020.Any widow or widower who is a Florida resident may also claim an additional $500 exemption.
+Annual Car Taxes and Fees No annual vehicle tax or fee is imposed.
+Estate and Inheritance Taxes No estate or inheritance tax.